lroguet/rpi-home-assistant/README.md

 # Home Assistant Docker image for Raspberry Pi

 ## Description
-Simple script to generate a Dockerfile and  build a Raspberry Pi compatible Docker image with [Home Assistant](https://home-assistant.io/).
+Generate a Dockerfile and build a Raspberry Pi compatible Docker image with [Home Assistant](https://home-assistant.io/) and push it to https://hub.docker.com.

+## Build
+`./build.sh 0.23.1` will build a Raspberry Pi compatible Docker image with Home Assistant 0.23.1. *(Note.
+You may want to comment out the last line of build.sh or update the tags with your own repository.)*

 ## Simple usage
 `docker run -d --name home_assistant -v /etc/localtime:/etc/localtime:ro lroguet/rpi-home-assistant:latest`